Implement a result list

 A search interface sometimes offers the possibility to export the result list in Excel or OpenSearch format.

-When the end user chooses to export the result list (for example, by clicking an Export to Excel button):
+When the user chooses to export the result list, such as by clicking Export to Excel:

 1. Prepare a new query.
 Ensure that the format property is set to:

-• opensearch-atom or opensearch-rss if the end user selected an OpenSearch format.
+• opensearch-atom or opensearch-rss if the user selected an OpenSearch format.

-• xlsx if the end user selected the Excel format.
+• xlsx if the user selected the Excel format.

 2. Call the Search API to execute the query prepared in step 1.
 When the Search API returns:

-1. If format is set to xlsx, call the Usage Analytics Write API to log the corresponding Custom event.
+1. If format is set to xlsx, call the UA Write API to log the corresponding custom event.
 In the request body:

 • Set the eventType property to misc.